huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 * `param_group_id` - (Optional, String, ForceNew) Specifies the parameter group ID.
 Changing this parameter will create a new resource.

+* `collation` - (Optional, String, ForceNew) Specifies the Character Set, only available to Microsoft SQL Server DB instances.
+  Changing this parameter will create a new resource.

 * `time_zone` - (Optional, String, ForceNew) Specifies the UTC time zone.
 For MySQL and PostgreSQL Chinese mainland site and international site use UTC by default.
 The value ranges from UTC-12:00 to UTC+12:00 at the full hour.
 For Microsoft SQL Server international site use UTC by default and Chinese mainland site use China Standard Time.
 The time